JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/Mounting_Digital_Forensic_Evidence/Partition_Table.md

   ![image](https://github.com/JESUSAMM/Unraveling-the-Enigma-of-Mounting-Dead-Forensic-Evidence/assets/149633912/c9acb8cc-29d2-4a40-a1a2-90c36cbecd83)

-   - Here we can see that we have a privary table, 2 unallocated spaces and 2 partitions with NTFS / exFAT.
+   - Here we can see that we have 2 unallocated spaces and 2 partitions with NTFS / exFAT.
    - The sector of the first partition is 2048 and the sector of the second is 206848